Psychological First Aid for your child in five steps

 What is at stake is your child's sense of hope and well-being for a lifetime.

 The parent's role is even more critical because of school closures due to COVID-19.
-Teachers don't have the same access to students to open discussions.
+Teachers don't have the same access to students for open discussions.

 Sotelo says all adults engaged in protests must be mindful that children are watching.